khurdt/movie-app-angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.7.

+# What am I looking at??

+An application that displays movies from a movie database, and allows you to see information about each movie, its genre and director.
+One can create an account and collect their personal favorite movies and delete them.

+# Objective

+Using Angular, build the client-side for an application called myFlix based on its existing server-side code (REST API and database), with supporting documentation.

+# User Stories

+● As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.
+● As a user, I want to be able to see all movies that correspond to a genre or a director.
+● As a user, I want to be able to search movies, genres, and directors.
+● As a user, I want to be able to see a list of movies, a list of genres, and a list of directors.
+● As a user, I want to be able to create a profile so I can save data about my favorite movies.
+● As a user, I want to see the total number of anonymous likes across all users for each movie.
+● As a user, I want to delete my account if I so wish.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.